ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_Ocarina of Time.md

 ## What does another world's item look like in OoT?

-Items belonging to other worlds are represented by Zelda's Letter.
+Items belonging to other worlds are represented by the Zelda's Letter item.

 ## When the player receives an item, what happens?